finos/rune-dsl/documentation/rosetta-modelling-component.md

 ##### Comparison Operator and Null

-If one or more expressions being passed to an operator is of single cardinality but is null (not present) the behavior is as follows
+If an expression passed to an operator is of single cardinality and [null](#null), the behavior is as follows:

 - null `=` *any value* returns false
 - null `<>` *any value* returns true
 - null `>` *any value* returns false
 - null `>=` *any value* returns false

-*any value* here includes null.
-The behaviour is symmetric - if the null appears on either side of the expression the result is the same. if the null value is of multiple cardinality then it is treated as an empty list.
+*Any value* here includes null.
+The behaviour is symmetric: if null appears on either side of the expression the result is the same.

 #### Boolean Operator